 A sure way to tell if a white wine will not taste buttery is if it is referred to as un-oaked.
 Then it is going to be the opposite of buttery.
 Regions with cooler climates will make wines that fall into this category.

 Toasting the oak barrels converts the flavors of the barrel from wood to spice and vanilla notes and softens the tannins.
-(Tannins are what makes your mouth pucker when you drink wine and primarily come from the grapes skins, seeds, and stems.)
+(Tannins are what make your mouth pucker when you drink wine and primarily come from the grape’s skins, seeds, and stems.)

 What is a buttery Chardonnay?